Eschatologue/CM_wiki/docs/lore/antares/nation/valinor.md

 ## Overview

-*"We did not flee to Valinor to hide—we came to outlast the world that cast us aside."*
+> *"We did not flee to Valinor to hide—we came to outlast the world that cast us aside."*{ .emq }
 — Chancellor Elyndor Laaksonen, inaugural address
 { .quote }